JellyRollJunior/leet-code-journal/README.md

     * you can do it more elegantly bro. at least its better than last time
 * Valid Palindrome
 * Valid Anagram
+* Longest Palindrome Length
+    * Answer is easy but theres a space saving optimization!

 Linked List
 * Merge Two Sorted Lists